ITfoxtec/FoxIDs/docs/samples.md

 Local development domain and port: `https://localhost:44346`

-## Configure samples in Foxids track
+## Configure samples in Foxids environment

-The samples can be configured in a Foxids track with the sample seed tool or manually through the Foxids Control Client.
+The samples can be configured in a Foxids environment with the sample seed tool or manually through the Foxids Control Client.

 > The sample seed tool is found in the sample solution: tools/SampleSeedTool.